Discover, assess, and migrate Amazon Web Services (AWS) VMs to Azure

 • For Linux machines:

-1. Sign into each Linux machine.
+1. Sign in to each Linux machine.

-2. Open the sshd_config file : vi /etc/ssh/sshd_config
+2. Open the sshd_config file: vi /etc/ssh/sshd_config.

-3. In the file, locate the PasswordAuthentication line, and change the value to yes.
+3. In the file, locate the PasswordAuthentication line and change the value to yes.

 4. Save the file and close it.
 Restart the ssh service.

-• If you're using a root user to discover your Linux VMs, ensure root login is allowed on the VMs.
+• If you're using a root user to discover your Linux VMs, ensure that root login is allowed on the VMs.

-1. Sign into each Linux machine
+1. Sign in to each Linux machine.

-2. Open the sshd_config file : vi /etc/ssh/sshd_config
+2. Open the sshd_config file: vi /etc/ssh/sshd_config.

-3. In the file, locate the PermitRootLogin line, and change the value to yes.
+3. In the file, locate the PermitRootLogin line and change the value to yes.

 4. Save the file and close it.
 Restart the ssh service.